bfung22/CS336/README.md

 Through Etherape, see the traffic flow in the network:
 <img src="https://user-images.githubusercontent.com/25395966/39803533-1f389b5e-5326-11e8-8503-03eaf6567ef2.jpg" data-canonical-src="https://user-images.githubusercontent.com/25395966/39803533-1f389b5e-5326-11e8-8503-03eaf6567ef2.jpg" width="300" height="300" />

 DDoS-ing takes awhile, and due to increased security nowadays, it gets increasingly difficult over time.
-Sometimes, results ma backfire:
+Sometimes, results may backfire:
 <img src="https://user-images.githubusercontent.com/25395966/39804774-d99c5dd4-5329-11e8-8b40-68ef11bd6955.JPG" data-canonical-src="https://user-images.githubusercontent.com/25395966/39804774-d99c5dd4-5329-11e8-8b40-68ef11bd6955.JPG" width="300" height="300" />
 google.com server was able to detect the DDoS attempt, and as a result, I was temporarily blocked.
-Please use your best judgment.
+Henceforth, please use your best judgment.

 ## Disclaimer:
 This is just a demo; the source code that's attached can also be found in the references below.
 Again, this is merely for educational/testing purposes only.
 Pleae consider the cyber laws when it comes to DDoS-ing, and use this responsibly.